Dipanwita-Saha/TOSS-V1.0/README.md

 | Project Highlights |
 ----------------------

-> TOSS's home page is excellently organized and provides a succinct summary of the company.
+> TOSS's home page is excellently organized and provides a succinct summary of the system.
 ![LANDING_PAGE!](README_IMAGE/landing_page.png)

 > Please fill out this sign up form if you are a vehicle owner.